2026 Festival Archive

 2

-The public gets a free, family-friendly event
+The public receives a free, family-friendly event

-Visitors can explore exhibits, activities, talks, music, food, and special happenings—all free.
+Festival-goers explored exhibits, activities, talks, music, food, and special happenings—all free.

 3